-In family A, a search for homozygous or potentially compound heterozygous non-synonymous rare variants with a minor allele frequency (MAF) <0.1% prioritized in the Munich in-house database, containing 11,525 control exomes, rare variants in two genes, PPCS and C4orf21.
+In family A, a search for homozygous or potentially compound heterozygous non-synonymous rare variants with a minor allele frequency (MAF)<0.1% prioritized in the Munich in-house database, containing 11.525 control exomes, rare variants in two genes, PPCS and C4orf21.
 Neither of these genes have so far been associated with human disease.
-Due to the function of the encoded protein and in silico prediction, we considered PPCS (GenBank: NM\024664.3) as the top candidate gene.
-In family B, a search for recessive inheritance resulted in 26 genes harboring rare (MAF < 0.01%) non-synonymous variants, for which the proband was homozygous and the mother heterozygous (Table S2).
+Due to the function of the encoded protein and in silico prediction, we considered PPCS (NM_024664.3) as the top candidate gene.
+In family B, a search for recessive inheritance, resulted in 26 genes harboring rare (MAF<0.01%) non-synonymous variants, for which the proband was homozygous and the mother heterozygous (Table S2).
 Further analysis excluded 21 variants (benign, reported in unaffected individuals, genes unrelated to the phenotype), resulting in 5 candidate genes.
-As 3 of these variants were located within introns, the remaining 2 (in PPCS and PPID) were further evaluated for segregation in the family.
-Finally, PPCS, which was not previously associated with a human phenotype, however, is known for its role in the CoA biosynthesis pathway, remained as the most promising candidate for further analysis.
+As 3 of these variants were located within introns, the remaining two (in PPCS and PPID) were further evaluated for segregation in the family.
+Finally, PPCS, which was not previously associated with a human phenotype however is known for its role in the CoA biosynthesis pathway, remained as the most promising candidate for further analysis.

-Exome sequencing in individual II.2 of family A led to the identification of the heterozygous changes c.320\ 334del (p.Pro107\Ala111del) and c.538G>C (p.Ala180Pro) in PPCS (Figure 2B).
-Carrier testing confirmed that the variant c.320\334del was located on the paternal allele and the variant c.538G>C on the maternal allele.
+Exome Sequencing in individual II.2 of family A, led to the identification of the heterozygous changes c.320_334del (p.Pro107_Ala111del) and c.538G>C (p.Ala180Pro) in PPCS (Figure 2B).
+Carrier testing confirmed that the variant c.320_334del was located on the paternal and the variant c.538G>C on the maternal allele.

 In family B, WES identified the homozygous c.698A>T mutation (p.Glu233Val) in exon 3 of the PPCS gene of individual IV.8 (Figure 2B).
-Segregation analysis in all available family members confirmed full segregation, with all four affected siblings found to harbor the c.178A>T mutation in homozygous form, both parents and two of the four unaffected siblings (subjects IV.3 and IV.7) found to be heterozygous for the mutation, and the remaining two unaffected siblings (subjects IV.2 and IV.6) found to be wild-type.
+Segregation analysis in all available family members confirmed full segregation, with all four affected siblings found to harbor the c.178A>T mutation in homozygous form, both parents and two of the four unaffected siblings (subjects IV.2 and IV.7) found to be heterozygous for the mutation, and the remaining two unaffected siblings (subjects IV.3 and IV.6) found to be wild type.

-None of the PPCS missense variants (c.698A>T, c.538G>C) are listed in the gnomAD (Genome Aggregation Database) browser (12/2017).
-The in-frame deletion c.320\334del is listed 10× only in a heterozygous state in 271,726 alleles of the genomAD browser.
+None of the PPCS missense variants (c.698 A>T, c.538 G>C) are listed in the gnomAD (Genome Aggregation Database) browser (12/2017).
+The inframe deletion c.320_334del is listed 10x only in a heterozygous state in 271,726 alleles of the genomAD browser.
 No additional rare biallelic PPCS variants were observed in the Munich in-house database containing exome dataset from more than 11,000 individuals with unrelated phenotypes.